MelkorBalrog/AutoSafeguard-Analyzer/README.md

 ### Safety Performance Indicators

 The **Safety Performance Indicators** tab in the Requirements menu lists each product goal's validation target and acceptance criteria with their descriptions for quick reference.

+### Safety Management Toolbox

+The **Safety Management Toolbox** lets you organize safety work products across the entire lifecycle.
+You can define phases, attach tailored work products from any diagram or analysis with a supporting rationale, and capture workflows that govern how these items interact.
+The resulting lifecycle and workflow definition can be exported as a JSON business diagram to document your safety governance process.

 ### Acceptance Criteria and Validation Targets